 This guide will take you step by step through how to dismantle the Braun Oral-B Vitality electric toothbrush and replace the battery.
-The tutorial is based on the Type 3709 Vitality model.
-Your brush’s type number is marked on the bottom of the handle.
+The tutorial is for the Type 3709 Vitality model only.
+The 4-digit type number of your brush is marked on the bottom of the handle.

 For other toothbrush models and type numbers the battery replacement procedure is slightly different so please see our other guides to toothbrush battery replacement instead.